AESIR

 (Thor I#293 (fb)) - Surt rose from the ground and hurled fire and lava over Asgard (and/or the nether realms), leaving it a molten rock.

-(Thor I#293 (fb) - BTS) <Approximately 2000 years ago> - Asgard aflame lit the skies above a new born babe in a manger, guiding a trio of wise men to the baby and his parents.
+(Thor I#293 (fb) - BTS) <Approximately 2000 years ago> - Asgard aflame lit the skies above a newborn babe in a manger, guiding a trio of wise men to the baby and his parents (see comments).

-(Thor I#293 (fb)) - As the molten rock cooled via a meeting of ice (presumably from Niffleheim), Balder -- returning from Hel to which he had descended after his death at Hoder's hands -- led the eight other Aesir who had not perished in Ragnarok's battle: Hoder, Hoenir, Magni, Modi, Vali, Ve, Vidar, and Vili.
+(Thor I#293 (fb)) - As the molten rock cooled via a meeting of ice (presumably from Niffleheim), Balder--returning from Hel, to which he had descended after his death at Hoder's hands--led the eight other Aesir who had not perished in Ragnarok's battle: Hoder, Hoenir, Magni, Modi, Vali, Ve, Vidar, and Vili.9survivors-front

-(Thor I#294 (fb)) - Rainstorms cooled Asgard and eventually life grew anew.
+(Thor I#294 (fb)) - Rainstorms cooled Asgard, and eventually vegetation grew again.figurines

-(Thor I#294 (fb)) - As the Aesir strode across the Plain of Idea, blind Hoder sensed a nearby all-powerful aura, and Balder spotted ornately carved figurines of each of those who had perished in Ragnarok; they noticed that the Thor figurine lacked his hammer.
+(Thor I#294 (fb)) - As the nine Aesir strode across the Plain of Ida, blind Hoder sensed a nearby all-powerful aura, and Balder spotted ornately carved figurines of each of those who had perished in Ragnarok; they noticed that the Thor figurine lacked his hammer.

 Though Hoder urged them to continue their journey toward the golden realm in which legend said they would dwell after Ragnarok, Balder and Hoenir were intrigued with the figurines.

-Meanwhile, Odin's brothers, Vili and Ve, along with Odin's surviving sons, Vali and Vidar, discovered Odin's spear, Gungnir.
-Vidar picked it up the spear, claiming it in the name of the sons and brothers of Odin, and when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to they four, the closest in mind and body to Odin.
-When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into Odin; likewise Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).
+odin-sons&brothers Meanwhile, Odin's brothers Vili and Ve, along with Odin's surviving sons Vali and Vidar, discovered Odin's spear Gungnir.
+Vidar picked up the spear, claiming it in the name of the sons and brothers of Odin; when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to the four of them, who were the closest in mind and body to Odin.
+When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into a new Odin; likewise Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).

-Vowing that his glory would be far greater than that of the elder Asgard, Odin then brought the gods to life, along with giants, trolls, and others that would be their foes; Odin then sent the latter group away to find repose and sanctuary where they could.
-Odin then regarded this new incarnation of gods --which included the likes of Amora the Enchantress, Karnilla, Fafnir, and Hogun, Skurge the Executioner, Volstagg, and others absent from the Aesir -- who knew their names, but recalled nothing of Asgard or the previous incarnations.
+Vowing that his glory would be far greater than that of the elder Asgard, Odin then brought the gods to life, along with giants, trolls, and others that would be their foes--Odin sent the latter group away to find repose and sanctuary where they could.
+Odin then regarded this new incarnation of gods--which included the likes of Amora the Enchantress, Karnilla, Fafnir, and Hogun, Skurge the Executioner, Volstagg, and others absent from the Aesir--who knew their names, but recalled nothing of Asgard or the previous incarnations.
 Odin then gave them memories akin to the myths that mirrored the Aesir and their foes' origins.

-These gods then built a new Asgard on the ruins of the older Asgard, after which Odin channeled his power to restore Bifrost, the rainbow bridge to Earth.
-Though content with his all he had created, this Odin desired a true bloodson, and so he traveled to Earth to father such a son (it would be Thor...).
+These gods then built a new Asgard on the ruins of the old Asgard, after which Odin channeled his power to restore Bifrost, the Rainbow Bridge to Earth.
+Although content with what he and his had created, this Odin desired a true bloodson, and so he traveled to Earth to father such a son (who would be Thor...).

 Comments: Created by Roy Thomas, Keith Pollard, and Chic Stone.